scds/text-analysis-2/tuning.md

 In Spyder, create a new Python file; in the examples, we will use entity-ruler.py as the filename.
 The file should save to the same directory as your previous ner.py file.

-We will begin the script with the same lines of code we used in the early versions of our ner.py script, as we do not need the other libraries to test the *EntityRuler*.
+We will begin the script by importing the SpaCy library.
+As we will want to visualize our results, we will also need to call displaCy.

 ```
 import spacy
+from spacy import displacy

 # Instantiate NLP pipeline
 nlp = spacy.load('en_core_web_trf')